-A 10-inch touchscreen mounted in the centre console operates Land Rover’s latest InControl Touch Pro infotainment system.
+A 10-inch touchscreen mounted in the centre console operates Land Rover’s InControl Touch Pro infotainment system.
 This replaces a host of minor control buttons as well as providing sat nav and entertainment services, with an on-board wi-fi hotspot as a useful feature.
 It's starting to feel quite dated against rival systems in the BMW X7 and Mercedes GLS, though, and even Land Rover itself has a better Pivi Pro system in its newer models.
 This will be fitted in the replacement Range Rover that's due soon.

-The quality of materials used inside the Range Rover is absolutely fantastic, too.
+The quality of materials used inside the Range Rover is absolutely fantastic.
 You get soft, luxurious leathers on the dashboard, steering wheel and doors paired up with piano-black lacquer or wood-veneer inserts in the centre console and on the steering wheel.

 Most models also come with a mood lighting system that uses LED lamps placed throughout the interior to create a glowing effect.
 You can choose from 10 different colours, and at night this helps create a really classy atmosphere.

 As with any Range Rover, you sit high and get a panoramic view of the road.
 The seats are also extremely comfortable and there's a massage function in addition to the heating and cooling capability on most versions.

 Even your rear passengers can travel in luxury if you upgrade to the Executive Seat package (standard on the SVAutobiography).
 This replaces the three-seat rear bench with two luxurious chairs that can be reclined and also have a massage function.
 Long-wheelbase models even have calf rests.
 Screens can be fitted to the headrests and a fridge can be placed in between the rear passengers, too.